IrishMorales/product-management-system/README.md

 ### Form Validation

-All forms have server-side validation and partial client-side validation (only used to check for min).
+All forms have server-side validation.
 All inputs are processed with the following global middleware:
 - `TrimStrings` - trim excess whitespace
 - `ConvertEmptyStringsToNull` - converts empty strings to null
 - `XssCleanInput` - terminates requests when malicious input is submitted via XSS injection